JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 The main insights drawn from this analysis are listed below:

-+ UK productivity growth slowed down after 2008 (onset of great recession) and since then it is not ranking high compared to other countries.
++ UK productivity growth slowed down after the financial crisis of 2008 and since then it is not ranking high compared to other countries.

 + Compared to France and Germany (countries similar in size of population and economy) productivity is notably lower in key economic activities.